codacy/docs/docs/codacy-api/api-tokens.md

 Codacy provides two types of API tokens:

 -   **Account API tokens** are defined at the Codacy user account level.
-Each account API token authorizes access to the same organizations and repositories as the owner of the account.
+Each account API token authorizes access to the same organizations, repositories, and operations as the [roles and permissions of the owner of the account](../organizations/roles-and-permissions-for-synced-organizations.md).

 -   **Project API tokens** are defined on individual repositories.
 Each project API token only authorizes access to the corresponding repository.